Phil White, Director, Kingdom Games

 Best of all: the community of high spirited and good-willed participants, volunteers, and partners who make these games special and rally to the spirit “Just for the Fun of It.”

-We hope you will join us as a participant, a sponsor, or a partner in 2017.
+We hope you will join us as a participant, a volunteer, a sponsor, or a partner.

-From: Phil, Charlotte, Kristian, Peter, Geneve, and the rest of The Clubhous Gang
+From: Phil, Charlotte, Kristian, Peter, Geneve, Jenny, and the rest of The Clubhous Gang